horenbergerb/horenbergerb.github.io/_posts/2024-10-02-p5js-phase-flow.md

     <script type="text/javascript" src="/scripts/2024-10-02-p5js-phase-flow/harmonic_oscillator_phase_fluid_volume.js"></script>
 </div>

-Strangely, the phase fluid remains a 4-sided polygon over time, although the width, height, and angles can vary.
-This preservation of polygons is NOT a general property of phase spaces, but rather a quirk of harmonic oscillators (todo: prove this).
+Strangely, the phase fluid remains a parallelogram over time, although the width, height, and angles still change.
+This preservation of parallelograms is NOT a general property of phase spaces, but rather a quirk of harmonic oscillators (todo: prove this).

-But that means that it's easy to calculate the area of our phase fluid at any point in time.
+Knowing this, it's easy to calculate the area of our phase fluid at any point in time.
 All you need is the corner points (highlighted in the visualization).
-Then you can use the [shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula) to calculate the area of the polygon.
+Then you can use the width, height, and the angle between the sides to calculate the area of the parallelogram: $A=w\*h\*\sin{\theta}$.

 Lo and behold, the area remains constant!
 That's pretty cool!
 So you can actually visualize the fact that Liouville's theorem holds for a harmonic oscillator.

-This trick would be harder to pull off for other physical systems, but I think I can extend it to systems where simple polygons remain simple polygons (so I can measure area of the phase fluid using the shoelace algorithm).
+This trick would be harder to pull off for other physical systems, but I think I can extend it to systems where simple polygons remain simple polygons.
+In that case, I can measure area of the phase fluid using the [shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula).

 # Conclusion